CBEP-SoCB-Details/CBEP_OA/Analysis/Tidal_Analysis.md

                  data = amplitude_data, na.action = na.exclude )
 ```

-USing the autocorrelation functions by date dramatically slows execution
+Using the autocorrelation functions by date dramatically slows execution
 of the GLS models, compared with using simple sequential
 autocorrelation, with only minimal changes in results.